dudung/py-jupyter-nb/envs/README.md

 ## notes
++ `31-jan-2023`
+  - Try examples from chatterbot from Dan.
 + `30-jan-2023`
   - Can not install witout venv due to conflict related to python-dateutil.
   - Able install venv `chatterbot` using cmd as in [here](https://stackoverflow.com/a/3927458/9475509)